 Jan listed two approaches to "addressing the problem": act out the scenario or survey the participants.
 Fred labeled his wines "first in class"; other vintners thought this was misleading.
 Place closing quotation mark after the question mark and exclamation mark that are part of the quotation.
-Examples:
+Examples.

 "Why do you always wear yellow on your birthday?" she asked.
 "On your marks!" the coach shouted.

-Why do we keep commas and periods inside of quotation marks?
-In American English (unlike British English), commas and periods are kept inside closing quotation marks.
+Why we keep commas and periods inside of quotation marks In American English (unlike British English), commas and periods are kept inside closing quotation marks.
 This practice comes from the fact that, when type was set by hand, the delicate period or comma outside of quotation marks at the end of a sentence tended to get knocked out of position, dented, or broken, so the printers ended up keeping them inside the quotation marks just to avoid this problem.
 This practice has remained the same today, even though broken type is no longer an issue.
-MARKS FOR INCHES AND FEET When you use symbols such as inches (") and feet (') for measurement, place the mark directly after the number.
-Examples: 81⁄2" x 11"; 212' x 240' Abbreviations of units of measure are the same in singular and plural.
+MARKS FOR UNITS OF MEASURE When you use symbols such as inches (") and feet (') for measurement, place the mark directly after the number.
+Examples: 81/2" x 11"; 212' x 240' Abbreviations of units of measure are the same in singular and plural.
 Examples: 1 in. x 5 in.; 2 ft. x 1 ft.
 Semicolon (;) Use semicolons to separate items in a series when individual parts contain commas.
 Example: Rita Jones, principal; John Reems, assistant principal; and Peter Schwartz, athletic director.
-References Use a semicolon in compound sentences when no conjunction is present.
+Use a semicolon in compound sentences when no conjunction is present.
 Example: The supplies were due last week; they arrived on Tuesday.
 Use a semicolon before an adverb that connects two main clauses.
 Example: I'll try to attend the meeting; however, I may be late because I have a doctor's appointment.
 Place semicolons after quotation marks.
 Example: Paula opened the door and whispered, "Perfect"; the decorations were just as she wanted.
 Do not use a semicolon when a comma will suffice.
-PUNCTUATION IN SALUTATIONS Use a colon after your salutation in a business letter.
+PUNCTUATION IN SALUTATIONS Use a colon after your salutation in a business and official correspondence.
 Examples:

 Dear Mrs. Scalia: or Dear Patrick Wallace:

 Use a comma in less formal circumstances.
 Examples:

 Dear Boz, or My dear Melanie,

+References

+In MCPS, references pertain mainly to how to style policies and regulations, legal and legislative documents, and the style for writing the names of publications.

 Style Reference Books

-If you work with long documents and general reports, refer to the Chicago Manual of Style, 17th Ed.
+If you work with long documents and general reports, refer to the Chicago Manual of Style, 18th Ed.
 If you work with technical or research reports, refer to the Publication Manual of the American Psychological Association, 7th Ed.

-If you work wth newsletters, refer to the AP Stylebook, updated annually.
+If you work with newsletters, refer to the AP Stylebook, updated annually.

 Published works

 Italicize book titles (The Scarlet Letter, Business Today) and titles of other published works, including titles of movies, magazines and journals, newspapers, and websites.
 However, the article usually should be lowercase.

 Examples: